thismusicisfalse/DAOCPU/README.md

 _DAOCPU_ is a composition that was informed by and developed in parallel to _Ensembl: An Ethereum-Based Platform for Decentralised Organising of Artistic Production_. _Ensembl_ was initiated by Samson Young, Dr. Massimiliano Mollona, and MetaObjects (Andrew Crowe and Ashley Lee Wong) in 2020 (https://www.goethe.de/ins/gb/en/ver.cfm?fuseaction=events.detail&event_id=22087803).

-At present, _DAOCPU_ is consisted of (1) a generative electronic composition written in CHUCK (https://chuck.cs.princeton.edu/); (2) a text visualization and analysis program written in Processing (https://processing.org/), which, is a standalone program but also has a "latent" relationship with the generative composition and may be played together; (3) drawings, which are inspired by the interactions that led to the development of _Ensembl_ (a sort of off-chain record of version history).
+At present, _DAOCPU_ is consisted of (1) a generative electronic composition written in CHUCK (https://chuck.cs.princeton.edu/); (2) a Dao De Jing analysis and visualization program written in Processing (https://processing.org/), which, is a standalone program but also has a "latent" relationship with the generative composition and may be played together; (3) drawings, which are inspired by the interactions that led to the development of _Ensembl_ (a sort of off-chain record of version history).
 At present all three components are under development.

 Future components of _DAOCPU_ will include: musical instrument design, libretto, and costume.
 There are two categories of components: "generative" components, and "other" components.